emanueljulio1/emanueljulio1/README.md

 </h1>
 <hr style="border:0;border-top:1px solid #3b4261;margin:1.5em 0"/>

-> レガシーシステムとモダンなシステム、両方の開発経験を持つシステムプログラマーです。信頼性とモダンなバックエンド技術を組み合わせ、安定したプロダクトを作ることを目標としています。
+> **EN:** I am a systems programmer with experience in both **legacy and modern systems**.
+My goal is to combine reliability with modern backend technologies to build stable products.
-> **EN:** Systems programmer with experience across **legacy and modern stacks** combining operational reliability with contemporary back-end practice to ship stable products.
+I have a strong interest in contract-oriented system architecture and Spec-Driven Development (SDD), using specifications such as OpenAPI/Swagger to define rules, workflows, and integrations before implementation.
+I aim to build predictable, scalable, and maintainable systems where the specification serves as the single source of truth throughout the entire development lifecycle.

 > 🌱 **Learning:** **PHP** & **Gleam✨**: Web layer alongside legacy and modern stacks.